violenzae/doctor-lookup/README.md

 ## Technologies Used

-_This page was created using HTML, jQuery, CSS and Bootstrap CSS._
+_This page was created using HTML, jQuery, CSS and Bootstrap CSS, node JS, webpack, Mapquest Geocoder API and Better Doctor API._

 ### License